ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 With 'edinburgh_natn_fixed' as the input press 'run'.

 The result is a single polygon feature.
 Inspecting the attribute table will also reveal this.
 Unlike `Union`, a dissolve will attempt to resolve internal borders and therefore will not produce overlapping features.
 This does mean, however, that dissolves can be computationally slow if there are a lot of detailed or overlapping internal borders.
-You may notice that the output also has a number of very

 #### Clip